velomovies/web-design/opdracht2/README.md

 * Making sure all test results are implemented in the website.
   * Working menu for screenreaders
-  * Higher hierchy headings for important content
+  * Higher hiarchy headings for important content
   * Focus on the page on keyboard input

 ## License